Tran Quoc Pagoda - A Must-see Religious Site in Hanoi

 tran quoc pagoda hanoi vietnam

-Tran Quoc Pagoda's front hall
+Tran Quoc Pagoda's main hall

 tower in the tran quoc pagoda hanoi vietnam